ngjsjordan/tp/docs/DeveloperGuide.md

     5. Test case: `edit 1 r/Seller` <br>
        Expected: First client in the list now has the seller role.
 Details of the edited client will be shown in the status message.
     6. Test case: `edit 1 r/otherrole` <br>
-       Expected: An error will be shown indicating that the role must be either a "buyer" or a "seller".
+       Expected: An error message will be shown indicating that the role must be either a "buyer" or a "seller".

 5. Editing a client's address while all clients are shown.
    1. Prerequisites: List all clients using the `list` command.
 Have at least 1 client in the list.
    2. Test case: `edit 1 a/123 New Address pt/HDB_4` <br>
-      Expected: First client in the list now has a new address with the property type HDB_4.
+      Expected: First client in the list now has a new address with the value "123 New Address" with the property type HDB_4.
 Details of the edited client will be shown in the status message.

    3. Test case: `edit 1 a/123` <br>
       Expected: First client in the list is not edited.
 An error message is shown indicating that the address and property type must be edited at the same time.